Mapita/Canary/docs/api-advanced-usage.md

 Note that when the `verbose` flag of the `doReport` function is set, it will cause all tests to run verbosely that were not otherwise set to run silently.

+Marking a test as verbose will also mark it as not silent, overriding any previous calls to [`silent`](api-advanced-usage.md#silent).

 **Examples:**

 ``` js